-The largest girder cast for this research project was 70 in. deep.
+The largest girder cast for this project was 70 in. deep.
 Strain gauge, thermocouple, pressure and displacement transducer data was collected from almost 150 channels.
 The large number of channels required for data acquisition necessitated the use of 2 computers throughout the stressing, casting, and releasing process.
 The locations of the strain gauges did not change significantly from the test specimen Tx46.
-The vertical bars were strain gauged out to 70" from the end of the beam.
+The vertical bars were strain gauged out to 70"

+from the end of the beam.
 The only other change involved installation of strain gauges at the centroid of the section rather than mid-height of the beam.
 The review of the technical literature indicated that most critical stresses were typically encountered at the centroid of the beam near the end face.
-It was with this information that strain gauges were installed along a line that followed the geometric centroid of the maximum spalling stresses.
+It was with this information that strain gauges were installed along a line that followed the geometric centroid of the section in hopes of capturing the reinforcing bar strains exactly at the location of the maximum spalling stresses.